andrewbolster/andrewbolster.github.io/resume/AndrewBolster-Resume.md

 ![](/img/ericsson.png)

-#### Year in Industry: Software Test Engineer (2008 - 2009)
+#### Software Test Engineer (2008 - 2009)

-Working to streamline the product release cycle from a waterfall style development to a more Agile, incremental system.
-In my work i have reduced release testing time from three days to half an hour, with fully automated reporting for a Proprietary client application.
-I later moved on to server-side performance benchmarking for multi-gigabyte aggregation applications built on MySQL.
-During this time, I implemented testing strategies not only for the client devices, but also for that test suite itself, and a 'watchdog' system for the server-side processing; this was very useful as during my time at Ericsson, they made the migration from Solaris SPARC to Solaris x86, and my automated testing systems greatly sped up the integration testing of the migration.
+Implementation of an Agile, Unit tested and Continuously Integrated product release cycle to global 4G test infrastructure, reducing pre-deployment testing from three days to less than an hour, with fully automated reporting for a proprietary deployment application.
+I later moved on to server-side performance benchmarking for multi-gigabyte aggregation applications built on MySQL and Erlang.
+Participated in deployment planning for internal migration from SPARC to Solaris x86 porting, where my automated testing systems greatly improved the speed asnd confidence of this migration.

 ## Education